ongres/stackgres/doc/content/en/04-administration-guide/01-stackgres-installation/03-installation-via-operatorhub/_index.md

 showToc: true
 ---

-The StackGres operator can be installed via OperatorHub.
+The StackGres operator can be installed via OperatorHub using the OLM ([Operator Lifecycle Manager](https://olm.operatorframework.io/)) that should already be installed in your Kubernetes cluster.
 On this page, we are going through all the necessary steps to set up a production-grade StackGres environment.

 ## Installation via OperatorHub